 When is the Nextdoor IPO Date?

-The company announced it will come public via SPAC merger with Khosla Ventures Acquisition Co.
+The company announced it would go public via SPAC merger with Khosla Ventures Acquisition Co.
 II (KVSB).
-The deal is expected to finalize later in 2021.

 The company was considering a traditional IPO, direct listing IPO, and SPAC (special purpose acquisition company) merger.